-The line-sense network connected to the VOLTAGE MONITOR pin provides input voltage information to the HiperPFS-4.
+The line-sense network connected to the VOLTAGE MONITOR pin provides input voltage information to the HiperPFS-3.
 A value of 16 $M\Omega$ is chosen in this example design to minimize power consumption in these resistors.
-Only 1% or better tolerance resistors are recommended.
+Only 1% tolerance resistors are recommended.

-A decoupling capacitor of 470 pF forming an 80 ms time constant is required to be connected in parallel with the bottom resistor from the VOLTAGE MONITOR pin to the GROUND pin of the HiperPFS-4.
-If the impedance of the resistor divider is different than that shown in the example schematic, Figure 13, the decoupling capacitor value must also be changed to maintain the 80 $\mu s$ time constant.
+A decoupling capacitor of 470 pF is required to be connected in parallel with the bottom resistor from the VOLTAGE MONITOR pin to the GROUND pin of the HiperPFS-3.
 This capacitor should be placed directly at the IC pin on the circuit board.